The best hot dog joint in every state

 Minnesota: Uncle Franky's, Minneapolis

-If you like your food messy but finger-licking good, Uncle Franky's won't disappoint.
-The must-order is the Chicago Dog, which some people claim is the best outside of the Windy City.
+If you like your food messy but finger-licking good, Uncle Franky's is the place for you.
+Some have said the Chicago Dog served here is the best you'll eat outside of the Windy City, and it's been voted the best dog in the state by locals multiple times.
 It's loaded with yellow mustard, a pickle spear, onion, Chicago-style green relish, tomatoes, pickled peppers, and the joint's secret seasoning.
-People praise the atmosphere and friendly staff too.
+If that doesn't do it for you, try other dogs such as the Coney Island Chili Dog and Carolina Slaw Dog.

 Mississippi: Small Time Hot Dogs, Winona

-Two hot dog carts serving Winona, Small Time Hot Dogs’ menu ranges from a classic New York dog with sauerkraut and mustard to a Memphis dog with onion, slaw, and BBQ sauce.
-Catch their Big Rig truck and you can also try specialities like the Raging Cajun, covered in Cajun crawfish sauce.
-Locations are regularly posted on Facebook and, wherever you catch them, you can be sure of top service and quality dogs.
+With two hot dog carts serving Winona, Small Time Hot Dogs’ menu ranges from a classic beef hot dog with all the fixings to a Memphis dog with onion, slaw, and barbecue sauce.
+Catch their Big Rig truck and you can try specialties such as the Raging Cajun, covered in Cajun crawfish sauce.
+Locations are regularly posted on Facebook and, wherever you find them, you can be sure of top service and quality dogs.

 Missouri: O'Doggy's, Rolla

-The name of this hot dog joint – which has both a restaurant and a food truck – is a giveaway to its Irish pub atmosphere.
-The menu at O'Doggy's includes all-beef dogs served with everything from chili and cheese to pineapple and Fritos.
+The name of this hot dog joint gives you an idea about its Irish pub atmosphere.
+But the menu at O'Doggy's is filled with American classics.
+It includes all-beef dogs served with everything from chili and cheese to pineapple and Fritos.
 There are bratwursts and vegetarian options too.
-Customers particularly love the jalapeño popper dog with cream cheese, bacon pieces and, of course, jalapeños.
+And for those who just can't decide what they want, there's the 'Triple Dog Dare Sampler.'
+It's one dog, made your choice of three ways.

 Nevada: Buldogis Gourmet Hot Dogs, Las Vegas

-There's just one place to go for hot dogs in Nevada and it's Buldogis Gourmet Hot Dogs in Las Vegas.
-The name is a play on the traditional Korean beef dish bulgogi and lots of the menu items are inspired by Korean and Vietnamese flavors, like the Banh Mi with bacon, banh mi slaw, herb blend, and sriracha aioli.
-The customer favorite is the Angry Kimchi with spicy pork bulgogi, Asian slaw, jalapeños, and fiery aioli.
+If you've only got time to visit one place for hot dogs in Nevada, make it Buldogis Gourmet Hot Dogs in Las Vegas.
+The name is based on the traditional Korean beef dish, bulgogi, and sets up a menu inspired by Korean and Vietnamese flavors.
+The Banh Mi is bacon, banh mi slaw, a herb blend, and sriracha aioli, and the Gang Nam comes with pork belly, nori flakes, and Korean chili sauce.
+Service is consistently outstanding too.

 New Jersey: Rutt's Hut, Clifton

-Known for its deep-fried hot dogs – called rippers because the casings split during the deep-frying process – Rutt's Hut has made several notable TV appearances, from the Food Network to the Travel Channel.
-Customers love the joint too and suggest ordering a side of chili to cover the dog.
-The relish, made from a secret blend of mustard and spices, is almost as legendary as the dogs here.
+Rutt's Hut is known for deep-fried hot dogs called rippers because the casings used to crack and split during the deep-frying process.
+Things have changed a bit since it first opened in 1928, but the name has stuck.
+Rutt's Hut has made several notable TV appearances, including on the Food Network and the Travel Channel.
+Customers suggest ordering the relish, made with a mystery blend of mustard and spices to top your dog.

 New Mexico: Urban Hotdog Company, Albuquerque

 Serving some of America's most creative hot dogs, the Urban Hotdog Company has a menu long enough to please everyone.
-Potato-wrapped sausage, spicy Italian sausage, Guinness-soaked bratwurst – they've got it all.
-Don't forget to order the superb fried onion strings with chipotle mayo to go with your dog.
+There are 18 different hot dogs, ranging from the simple to the sublime.
+Potato-wrapped sausage, Polish sausage, Guinness-soaked bratwurst – they've got it all.
+There's a reason Albuquerque The Magazine named it the best hot dog joint in the area six times!
+Don't forget to order the fried Onion Strings with chipotle mayo to go with your dog.

 North Carolina: The Roast Grill, Raleigh

-Like your hot dogs with a bit of ketchup?
-It's too bad if you've come to The Roast Grill because owner George Poniros serves just one thing and one thing only – a sausage, perfectly grilled to a slight char, covered in chili or slaw (or both) and that's it.
-Don't ask for mayo, cheese, or fries because you won't get those either.
-He must be doing something right because it gets a big thumbs up from customers.
+Like your hot dogs loaded with ketchup?
+How about with a side of fries?
+Well, if that's the case, The Roast Grill isn't for you.
+Owner George Poniros serves one thing only: a sausage, perfectly grilled to a slight char, covered in chili or slaw (or both) and served in a bun.
+Don't ask for mayo, cheese, or fries, because they're not on the menu.
+He must be doing something right, though, because it's a top-rated joint with customers.

 North Dakota: DogMahal DogHaus, Grand Forks